annarochav/UFOs/README.md

 In this project, we built a dynamic webpage that can give us interesting data about UFO cases in the US.
 JavaScript, a Bootstrap framework, HTML and CSS were the tools used to create this webpage and several filters that allows users search specific cities, dates, states, and other data.

+Click here to take a look at UFOs Sightings webpage --> https://annarochav.github.io/UFOs/

 <img src="https://github.com/annarochav/UFOs/blob/main/static/images/image1.png" width="970" height="" />

 ## ⚡Results:

-**Here you can enter UFOs Sightings webpage: https://annarochav.github.io/UFOs/**

 **Search Procedure:**